kristo-godari/wordpress-on-docker/docs/conceptual-design.md

 ### Development Flow
 - Develop and test on local pc.
+  - If you start from schratch it's easy, everything happens locally.
-  - If you already have the website in production, you can test with production data, by using the restore container to restore the last backup from production.
+  - If you already have the website in production, you can start with production data, by using the restore container to restore the last backup from production.
 This way you are developing on the latest production code and data.
-  - If during the development you added some new data, you can run the backup container locally with backup to dev folder from s3, and then manually trigger restore on production vm, and you will have what you added locally also in production.
+  - If during the development you added some new data, you can run the backup container locally with backup to dev folder in s3, and then manually trigger restore on production vm, and you will have what you added locally also in production.
 - Push code to bitbucket/github

 ### Deployment Flow
 - Deploy to production
-  - Use the scripts from cicd folder to deploy to production.
+  - Use the scripts from ansible folder to deploy to production.
   - Trigger ansible scripts for deployment to production, either locally or in github/bitbucket pipeline.
   - The scripts will connect with ssh to production vm, and will fetch the new docker images from docker hub, and start them.
   - If during the deployment you also did changes on the database data, or website data, and did a backup from local.
-You can trigger restore, to get the backup and restore it to production.
+You can trigger volume deployment, to get the volume backup and restore it to production.
 - Test production after deploy

 ## Future thoughts